OK, it’s a longshot _ let’s say 80/20 _ that Peter Forsberg will return to the Flyers.

 If Briere is going to miss six weeks, it’s likely that general manager Paul Holmgren will add a veteran forward to the mix.

 Brendan Shanahan would have been a perfect fit _ and the Flyers made a strong run at him.
-At one point, Shanahan was leaning toward the Flyers, but he ended up signing with New Jersey because it’s closer to his
+At one point, Shanahan was leaning toward the Flyers, but he ended up signing with

 New York home and his kids don’t have to change schools.